ixiaopan/blog/content/post/fe-wdid-03/index.md

 pnpm install @wxp/wxp-ui -w
 ```

-You can see that the above dependencies has been added in `package.json`.
+You can see that the above dependencies has been added into `ui-demo/package.json`.

 ```json
 "dependencies": {